mshsheikh/Super-Intelligent-Chatbot/README.md

 pip install transformers torch
 ```

-## Note:
+## Note
-On the first run, the DialoGPT-large model (~1.5GB of data) will be downloaded automatically.
+On the first run, the DialoGPT-large model **(~1.5GB of data)** will be downloaded automatically.
 Ensure you have a stable internet connection.

 ## How It Works
 Model Loading: Downloads and loads the pre-trained DialoGPT-large model and its tokenizer from Hugging Face.